linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/18 Financial Engineering and Security Design.md

 Forwards, calls, puts, and common exotic options can be added to bonds or otherwise combined to create new securities.
 For example, many traded securities are effectively bonds with embedded options.
 Individual derivatives thus become building blocks—ingredients used to construct new kinds of financial products.
 In this chapter we will see how to assemble the ingredients to create new products.
 The process of constructing new instruments from these building blocks is called financial engineering.

-## I. THE MODIGLIANI-MILLER THEOREM
+## The Modigliani-Miller Theorem

-The starting point for any discussion of modern financial engineering is the analysis of Franco Modigliani and Merton Miller (Modigliani and Miller, 1958).
+The starting point for any discussion of modern financial engineering is the analysis of Franco Modigliani and Merton Miller (1958).
 Before their work, financial analysts would puzzle over how to compare the values of firms with similar operating characteristics but different financial characteristics.
 Modigliani and Miller realized that different financing decisions (for example, the choice of the firm's debt-to-equity ratio) may carve up the firm's cash flows in different ways, but if the total cash flows paid to all claimants is unchanged, the total value of all claims would remain the same.
 They showed that if firms differing only in financial policy differed in market value, profitable arbitrage would exist.
 Using their famous analogy, the price of whole milk should equal the total prices of the skim milk and butterfat that can be derived from that milk.

 The Modigliani-Miller analysis requires numerous assumptions: For example, there are no taxes, no transaction costs, no bankruptcy costs, and no private information.
 Nevertheless, the basic Modigliani-Miller result provided clarity for a confusing issue, and it created a starting point for thinking about the effects of taxes, transaction costs, and the like, revolutionizing finance.